 ITC-SRA has been home to some of the finest musicians today: Ajoy Chakrabarty, the first scholar of the academy went on to become and remains today, a guru here while Rashid Khan, who was groomed in the academy as a child under the watchful eyes of a stern uncle, blossomed into one of the most celebrated musicians today.
 Among other ITC-SRA celebrities who have illuminated the national musical horizon are Arun Bhaduri, Mashkoor Ali Khan and Subhra Guha.

 Though never a scholar here, the portals of this Academy have, for the past decade and a half, been illumined by the presence of guru Ulhas Kashalkar, the musician's musician.
 Shishyas who trained under him and who have already made their mark include names like the much feted Shashank Maktedar.

 ITC-SRA alumni who have made an impact include Shantanu Bhattacharya, Aniruddha Bhattacharya, Waseem Khan, Tushar Dutta, Koushik Bhattacharya and Ranjani Ramchandran, to name just a few, while Kaushiki Desikan (Chakrabarty) and Omkar Dadarkar are young musical sensations who have caught the attention of music lovers and critics.
-Arshad Ali, Abir Hussain (sarod), Supratik Sengupta (sitar), Sandeep Bhattacharya, Sucheta Ganguly and Brajeswar Mukherjee who are still students of the gurukul, have already begun to receive recognition for their talent.
+Arshad Ali, Abir Hussain (sarod), Supratik Sengupta (sitar), Sandeep Bhattacharya, Sucheta Ganguly and Brajeswar Mukherjee amongst many others, have already begun to receive recognition for their talent.
 Each of them, guided by their Guru, is a tribute to the success of the effort to institutionalise the Guru-Shishya Parampara.